-The consultation process used to inform the development of the Nirimba State Primary School Student Code of Conduct occurred in three phases.
-Initially, as a new school, the foundational leadership team developed potential processes and programs to implement from January, 2022.
-The PLC (Parent Liaison Committee) and interim P&C were also consulted to provide them with an opportunity to respond to several themes identified in earlier staff discussions.
-All feedback from foundational staff and community members was valued and considered when drafting the final version of Nirimba State Primary School's Student Code of Conduct for 2022.
-This final version was endorsed by the school's Interim Foundational P&C on 2nd September, 2021.
+The consultation process used to review the Nirimba State Primary School Student Code of Conduct occurred in Term 4 of 2022.
+Initially, the PBL and leadership teams reviewed the Code of Conduct and adjusted processes, policies and programs to fit the current student population.
+The P&C and Student Council were also consulted to provide them with an opportunity to respond and make changes if needed.
+All feedback from staff, students and community members was valued and considered when drafting the final version of Nirimba State Primary School's Student Code of Conduct for 2023-2026.
+This final version was endorsed by the school's P&C on 5th December, 2022.